-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.
+The Department of Industry, Science, Energy and Resources (the department/we) administers the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.

 2.1.
-About the CRC Round 21 grant opportunity
+About the CRC Round 22 grant opportunity

-These guidelines contain information for the CRC Round 21 grants.
+These guidelines contain information for the CRC Round 22 grants.